global-asp/asp-source/en/0102_kalabushe-the-talkative.md

 a big blanket.

 ##
-“Aunt, why are your ears so big today?” asked Kalabushe.
+"Aunt, why are your ears so big today?" asked Kalabushe.
 Sinson replied from under the
-big blanket, “So that I can hear you well.”
+big blanket, "So that I can hear you well."

 ##
-Kalabushe asked again, “Aunt,
+Kalabushe asked again, "Aunt,
 why are your eyes so big
-today?”
+today?"
-Sinson answered, “So I can see you well.”
+Sinson answered, "So I can see you well."

 ##
-Kalabushe finally asked, “Aunt, why is your mouth so big today?”
+Kalabushe finally asked, "Aunt, why is your mouth so big today?"
-Sinson replied, “So I can
+Sinson replied, "So I can
-swallow you up.”
+swallow you up."
 Sinson jumped from the bed
 and swallowed up Kalabushe.